OdiaNLP/odianlp.github.io/docs/machine_translation/ui_for_corpus_generation.md

 - Gift coupons and other annual prize distribution
 - Smooth synchronization with OAuth2 social media tokens

 The UI will have two tabs:

 1. Add
     1. Word
     2. Phrase
     3. Sentence
 2. Review
     1. Word
     2. Phrase
     3. Sentence
     4. Paragraph

+## Solution
+- https://mte2o-review.herokuapp.com building is in progress.